 A Greene, Maine establishment is now recalling more than 2,000 pounds of ground and tenderized beef products because they may be tainted with E. coli 0157:H7, a potentially deadly foodborne pathogen.
 The products subject to recall were produced between April 4 and April 10, 2012, and were distributed to retail establishments in Maine.
 Signs and symptoms of E. coli food poisoning include nausea, vomiting, stomach cramps, and diarrhea that is often bloody.

 Free Town and Country Foods Hamburg Patty / Beef Sirloin Filet Recall Lawsuit Evaluation: If you or a loved one has been diagnosed with E. coli food poisoning after eating Town and Country Hamburg Patties or Beef Sirloin Filets, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Town and Country Foods Inc. and we can help.
+You may be entitled to compensation by filing a lawsuit against Town and Country Foods Inc. and we can help.

 What’s the problem?